robertrumney/tension-music/README.md

 - Controls multiple audio sources for different types of game music.
 - Smooth volume transitions for tension, danger, and death music.
 - Adjustable maximum volume based on player preferences.
-- Integration with other game systems such as `ShopKeeping` and `GameProgress`.

 ## Installation